 - Being an apprentice hairstylist/esthetician/nail technician requires a one-year original license that undergoes renewal within a year or two.

 Each of these requirements attempt to ensure that experienced and competent personal appearance workers.
 This should limit your injury risk while at a beauty salon or a barbershop.
 However, regulations can only do so much to prevent injuries.

 What Types of Injuries Do Lawyers See from Hairdressers?

-A trip to the salon can result in various types of injuries including burns, lacerations, and infections.
+A trip to the hairdresser can result in various types of injuries including burns, lacerations, and infections.
+Burns are the injuries that most get the attention of personal injury lawyers in Maryland.
 Burns can come from a number of sources including the scalding hot curling iron sitting on the table next to you, the harsh chemicals sprayed into your hair, or a faulty straightener.

 While most injuries are usually minor, a burn or laceration can lead to permanent scarring.
 A perm gone wrong can even lead to permanent hair loss.
 Not to forget, beauty salons have now started to offer treatments such as laser hair removal, waxing, and dermabrasion.

 These types of treatments are fairly complex and require a little more expertise than an oatmeal bath with cucumber slices.
 Injuries sustained as a result of these procedures does not just affect you physically; they can affect you mentally as well.
 It’s hard to imagine going to the salon to look better, only to leave scarred, disfigured, or in pain.